esqu1/SpringAPCSProj/README.md

 6/11/15<br />
 Brandon was able to implement music into the game, but needs to work on using a tag editor to get rid of warnings.
+Brandon put in collision sound effects for the edges of the board as well as prisms.
+Metal bricks now have a special sound effect.